galvaowesley/galvaowesley/README.md

 Data Scientist and Machine Learning enthusiast
 ----------------------------------------------

-I am a Computer Engineering student and currently an intern in Data Science at the Brazilian e-commerce company called Americanas S.A.
+I am a Computer Engineering student at UFSCar and currently working at the company [Americanas Advertising](https://americanasadvertising.com/?hsa_acc=6376758764&hsa_cam=10839362620&hsa_grp=107103658215&hsa_ad=581185364792&hsa_src=g&hsa_tgt=kwd-322603825808&hsa_kw=b2w+ads&hsa_mt=b&hsa_net=adwords&hsa_ver=3) as Data Science Intern.

 I work in the investigation of problems to answer business questions with data, whether through solutions based on Machine Learning, statistics or Natural Language Processing.

 In addition, I have a research grant in a Scientific Initiation program for Computer Vision, in which I investigate ways to interpret the representations of a Deep Learning model for image segmentation.

 *   🌍  I'm based in Brazil, State of São Paulo
 *   🧠  I'm learning Pytorch, TensorFlow, Image Segmentation